Johann Natterer

 Johann Natterer (9 November 1787 – 17 June 1843) was an Austrian naturalist and explorer.
+He was the son of royal falconer Joseph Natterer and along with his brother Joseph Natterer (1786–1852) took a keen interest in natural history.
+He collected natural history specimens extensively from South America and numerous species from his collections were named after him.

 Family and early life

-Johann Natterer was born on 9 November 1787, the son of the animal-zoologist Joseph Natterer Sr. and Maria Anna Theresia Schober (his mother), the daughter of a master baker from Laxenburg.
-He had a brother (Joseph Natterer, 1776–1852).
+Johann Natterer was born in Laxenberg, the son of the natural history specimen collector and falconer Joseph Natterer Sr. (1754–1823) and Maria Anna Theresia Schober (his mother), the daughter of a master baker from Laxenburg.
+He had a brother (Joseph Natterer, 1786–1852).
 Joseph Natterer Sr. was the last mounted falconer of Austria.
 When Emperor Franz I dissolved the falconry (Falknerei) in Laxenburg, he bought the collection of Joseph Natterer Sr. This contained numerous domestic birds, mammals, and insects, and Franz I assigned it the further support and the development of the collection.